 - CookieManager – The CookieManager class is used to provide a precise implementation of CookieHandler.
 This class separates the storage of cookies from the policy surrounding accepting and rejecting cookies.
 A CookieManager comprises a CookieStore and a CookiePolicy.

 - DatagramPacket – The DatagramPacket class is used to provide a facility for the connectionless transfer of messages from one system to another.
-This class provides tools for the production of datagram packets for connectionless transmission applying the datagram socket class.
+This class provides tools for the production of datagram packets for connectionless transmission by applying the datagram socket class.

 - InetAddress – The InetAddress class is used to provide methods to get the IP address of any hostname.
 An IP address is expressed by a 32-bit or 128-bit unsigned number.
 InetAddress can handle both IPv4 and IPv6 addresses.